Sugobet/API_Sword/[EN]-README.md

 ## How to use it?

+`Note: The plugin needs to run on burpsuite version 2024.7 or later; (for versions lower than 2024.7, you need to manually turn off the "Use original headers" function on the plugin settings page)`

 Using API Sword is very simple.

 1. Install the plugin in Burp version 2024 or later and ensure the plugin is running correctly.